Tornadoes of 2017: April 25 (Paraguay)

-April 28 – May 1
+April 28 – May 1 (United States)

 Numerous tornadoes ripped through the central United States as a powerful storm system developed in the Rockies.
 Mainly EF0 and EF1 tornadoes were seen on April 28.
 Tornadoes made multiple appearances in Louisiana, Texas, and Arkansas on this day.
 Massive swaths of large hail up to two inches (5.1 cm) in diameter and wind speeds up to 81 mph (135 km/h) were also reported on April 28.
 On April 29, two long-lived and particularly dangerous tornadoes ripped through the Canton, Texas area, killing four people and injuring many others.
 One tornado was rated EF3 and the other was rated EF4 on the Enhanced Fujita Scale.
 April 30 saw a total of 41 tornadoes touch down in Arkansas, Missouri, Louisiana, Mississippi, Tennessee, and Alabama.
 An EF2 tornado killed one person and caused considerable damage in the town of Durant, Mississippi.
 Tornadoes were not the only threat with this storm complex as a large number of Flash Flood Watches went up in areas the storms were impacting.
 Isolated rainfall totals up to eleven inches were seen in far south Indiana and parts of Missouri.
 The heavy rainfall combined with the strong winds from the severe thunderstorms allowed for trees to be brought down easily in locations that received excessive rainfall.
 Streets were reported to be impassable and some roads were even closed due to the heavy rains.
 A few generally weak tornadoes were scattered around on May 1.
 Tornadoes were not the primary threat on May 1; however straight line winds in excess of 85 mph (137 km/h) were reported throughout the eastern seaboard of the United States.
-Overall, this outbreak produced 75 tornadoes and 20 deaths.
+Overall, this outbreak produced 77 tornadoes and 20 deaths.
 Only five of the deaths were a direct result of tornadoes, while other deaths occurred from the flooding and heavy snow the storm system brought as well.

 May

-There were 299 tornadoes reported in the United States in May, of which 288 were confirmed.